Overview

 PROGRAMME HIGHLIGHTS

-Participants will also strengthen their individual leadership capabilities, enabling them to navigate the politically, economically, and institutionally complex environments that shape green infrastructure financing in their countries.
+- Participants will also strengthen their individual leadership skills, enabling them to navigate the politically and institutionally complex clean energy policies of their cities.

 PROGRAMME REQUIREMENTS

-Participants are required to obtain endorsement (endorsement template here) from their organisation and share more on upcoming relevant infrastructure projects that they are responsible for during registration.
+- Project submission: Participants are required to share relevant infrastructure projects that they are responsible for.
 Please download and fill up the project template before starting the registration process.
 You would be asked to present these projects in detail during the course.

 - LevelAdvanced